 Diners and bar patrons rely on restaurant and bar websites and their social media to provide the most accurate information about the establishment.

-Craft an announcement when you will be open for business, including links to safety measures (masks, social distancing, etc.) that you’ll be taking to ensure patron’s safety.
+Craft an announcement when you will be open for business, including links to safety measures (masks, social distancing, etc.) that you’ll be taking to ensure the patron’s safety.

 Provide updated menus, hours of operation, online reservations, and/or online ordering for curbside pickup and delivery.